 How to position yourself for promotion

-Gone are the days that you can wait to be “tapped on the shoulder.”
+Gone are the days you can wait to be “tapped on the shoulder.”
 I know it has possibly worked for you in the past.
 I hear it all the time from smart, successful women.
-They tell me that their career success up to this point has come to them purely through hard work and good luck.
+They tell me their career success, up to this point, has come to them purely through hard work and good luck.